SocialGouv/revu/README.md

 ## Features

+- **Extended Thinking**: Enhanced reasoning capabilities using Anthropic's Extended Thinking for deeper code analysis and more insightful reviews
 - **On-Demand Reviews**: Performs code review only when explicitly requested, giving developers control over when reviews happen
 - **Auto-Reviewer Assignment**: Automatically adds a proxy user as a reviewer on new PRs for easy access
 - **Contextual Analysis**: Understands code changes in the context of the entire codebase